 Consumer protection

 Australia has a well developed and strong legislative framework to protect consumers.
-Whether you are an International visitor or Australian Citizen, the Australian Consumer Law guarantees customer rights when purchasing goods and services.
+Whether you are an international visitor or Australian citizen, the Australian Consumer Law guarantees customer rights when purchasing goods and services.

 Overseas Student Ombudsman (OSO) – The Ombudsman investigates complaints and problems that international students have with their education provider.
 The Ombudsman services are free and independent.
 For more information please visit: www.ombudsman.gov.au